 Things To Do In Solvang, California

 I can’t believe this is the view from a parking lot.
 I close my eyes and reopen them.
 I blink and blink and blink again – yes, still there, still real.
 Everyone I spoke to in Solvang urged me to come here, to this place, to this (near) empty lot at golden hour.
-The sun is masked by fog, but I can still see rolling, dew-gauzed hills and damp stretches of grass.
+Fog masks the sunlight, but I can still see rolling, dew-gauzed hills and damp stretches of grass.
 Old, gnarled trees embrace the ground.
-Sunset’s first drops are caught in wisps of clouds.
+Wisps of clouds catch the first drops of sunset.

 This is one of the most beautiful vantage points in Solvang, and it’s situated right in the parking lot of Old Mission Santa Inés.

 See The View From Old Mission Santa Inés

 Old Mission Santa Inés is perched above gentle farmlands.
 Thin leaves frame ploughed fields.
 Blue-hued silhouettes of California’s San Rafael mountain range loom in the distance.
 A small, delicately-sized rose garden sits off to one side of the still-active church.